sQu4rks/config_templater/README.rst

-Simple python module to generate configurations from templates
+Simple python module to generate configurations from templates.

+This is useful if you want to use configuration files for local development but want to use environment variables for deployment (i.e. in a container environment).

 * Free software: MIT license